-Depending on the circumstance, claims checks are made out to other people or entities besides yourself when the third party has an interest in making sure the claims money is used to do the repairs or replacement, or if a third party is the ultimate recipient of the money (for example a contractor).
+Depending on the circumstances, claims checks are made out to people or entities other than you when the third party has an interest in making sure the claims money is used to do the repairs or replacement, or if a third party is the ultimate recipient of the money (for example, a contractor).

 Insurance companies want to make sure they honor their contractual obligations to mortgage lenders on the policy, so they need to list them as named insureds, which also means they may get building-related claim payments.

 If you have a home insurance claim, you may be getting several different checks before your claim is settled.
 Here are examples to help you understand what to expect for your claims payments.

 How to Get Full Payment for Your Claim ASAP

 The best way to get your full payment for your claim as soon as possible is to stay on top of what the insurance company needs to issue your payment.
 Ask about the procedures, and follow up regularly to make sure that your adjuster receives all the information and is not missing anything.

 When Is a Claim Payment the Final Payment?